Yaraslaut/Yaraslaut/cv/cv.typ

   Tampere University, Tampere, Finland][
   Theoretical Optics and Photonics group
 #list(
-  [Solved a lot of differential equations with Julia both local and on clusters], )
+  [Solved a lot of differential equations with Julia both local and on cluster], )
   ]